eayin2/bacula_scripts/README.md

 See example config in etc/bacula_scripts and modify for your needs. general_conf.py is needed by multiple scripts.

 #### Install
-You can install this package with `pip3 install bacula_scripts` (tested it in may 2016 successfully).
+You can install this package with `pip3 install bacula_scripts`

 #### Deps:
 helputils, gymail, psycopg2